Luke 2:8-14

 –

-Just below Eder Migdol was a STONE MANGER where the above, newly-born lambs were placed, securely “SWADDLED in linen cloths.”
-Why?
+Just below Eder Migdol was a STONE MANGERwhere the above, newly-born lambs were placed, securely “SWADDLED in linen cloths.”

 –

-Because when lambs are first born, they are quite playful and rambunctious, like all baby animals.
-Since sacrificial lambs had to be perfect, they were swaddled and laid in a manger to prevent them from jumping around, injuring themselves, and thus becoming unfit to be used as a sacrifices.
+When lambs are first born, they are quite playful and rambunctious, like all baby animals.
+Since sacrificial lambs had to be perfect, they had to be swaddled and laid in a manger to prevent them from jumping around, injuring themselves, and thus becoming unfit to be used as a sacrifices.

 –

-This manger would have been well-known to every shepherd.
-No doubt they were also well aware of the two references above about Rachael’s burial and the passage in Micah.
+This manger would have been well-known ESPECIALLY to these shepherds.
+I’m sure they were also well aware of the two references above about Rachael’s burial and the passage in Micah.

 –